 David R. Tawil

 David is a litigation associate at Seeger Weiss LLP, where he has practiced since 2013.
 He handles a wide variety of matters, focusing on product liability, pharmaceutical injury, and automobile defect cases.
+David has worked with dozens of expert witnesses and has developed a keen understanding of epidemiology, statistics, and pharmacology while pursuing mass tort cases against some of the largest companies in the world on behalf of injured consumers.
 In 2020, David was selected to the Super Lawyers – Rising Stars list for the New York Metro area,* as well as Best Lawyers: Ones to Watch.** In addition, he participates as a Barrister of the John C. Lifland American Inn of Court.